stackbuilders/code-challenge-2019/README.md

 ## HTML Templates

-We will provide a set of HTML pages with the front-end part of the exercice.
+We will provide a set of HTML pages with the front-end part of the exercise.
 Additionally, if you want a static server we already set it up for you as well.
 You just have to do the back-end part and replace the endpoints in the JS files with your own.
 Please read the [templates/README](templates/README.md)